Antonio Sanabria: Roma

 Sanabria officially joined Roma in July 2014 for €4.926 million (including €2.5 million from Roma via Sassuolo to Barcelona).
 Roma also took the contractual responsibility from Sassuolo, to pay Barcelona up to an additional €7 million for bonuses.
 As well as being a member of the first team squad, Sanabria also featured for the Roma Primavera squad in the 2014–15 UEFA Youth League, scoring two goals in the 3–2 defeat against Bayern Munich on 5 November 2014.

 On 8 February 2015, Sanabria made his first team debut for Roma, replacing Francesco Totti after 62 minutes, in the 2–1 Serie A victory against Cagliari.

-Sporting de Gijón (loan)
+Loan to Sporting Gijón

-On 11 August he returned to Spain, after agreeing to a one-year loan deal with La Liga side Sporting de Gijón.
-Sanabria made his La Liga debut on 23 August 2015, starting in a 0–0 home draw against Real Madrid.
-He scored his first goals in the category on 23 September, netting a brace in a 3–2 away win against Deportivo de La Coruña.
+On 11 August 2015, Sanabria returned to Spain after agreeing to a one-year loan deal with La Liga side Sporting Gijón.
+He made his league debut on 23 August, starting in a 0–0 home draw against Real Madrid.
+Sanabria scored his first La Liga goals in on 23 September, netting a brace in a 3–2 away win against Deportivo La Coruña.

-Sanabria scored a hat-trick in a 3–1 home success over UD Las Palmas on 6 December 2015.
-He added another on 22 January of the following year, in a 5–1 routing of Real Sociedad.
+Sanabria scored a hat-trick in Sporting's 3–1 home success over Las Palmas on 6 December 2015.
+He added another on 22 January of the following year, coming in a 5–1 route of Real Sociedad.